Our Response to Lockdown

 - Provide ongoing welfare support to many of our families, not least by distributing food hampers and vouchers to them.

-- Paint lots of Drayton Park (thanks to the magnificent, single handed efforts of our wonderful Premises Manager Gary Atkinson).
+- Paint lots of Drayton Park whilst it was fully closed (thanks to the magnificent, single handed efforts of our wonderful Premises Manager Gary Atkinson).

-Throughout this time there was no spread of coronavirus at our schools.
-To get a sense of what Edventure School was like, hear from our children:
+To get a sense of what Edventure School was like in the first lockdown, hear from our children: